 NOTE: During special events, especially CMA Fest, age restrictions may be enacted earlier.
 Please call ahead to confirm based on your specific date.
 Hours are subject to change.

 SandBar is a fun place for kids, dogs, and adults.
 The all-outdoor patio bar has sand volleyball courts, a list of creative cocktails (and fun virgin options for children), and plenty of space for kids to roam around.
 Be sure to bring sand toys!
 More information.

 The Band Box

-From April to September, First Tennessee Park hosts Nashville’s minor league baseball team, The Sounds, and fans of all ages.
-The stadium’s right-field Band Box offers a variety of upscale food vendors plus games like corn hole, ping-pong, shuffleboard and more.
+From April to September, First Horizon Park hosts Nashville’s minor league baseball team, The Sounds, and fans of all ages.
+The stadium’s right-field Band Box offers a variety of upscale food vendors plus games like corn hole, ping-pong, shuffleboard, and more.
 More information.

 At this world-famous music venue, you have to be 21 to sit at the bar; otherwise, all ages are welcome.
 Keep in mind: The place is small, so the sound may be loud for babies and young children.
 More information.

 Under-21 patrons at this all-ages music venue are welcome but asked not to sit at the bar.
 More information.

 With a restaurant and biergarten, the new location of this local brewery was designed for groups of all ages.
 Dogs are welcome, too.
 More information.

 Nashville’s installment of this famous chain serves up live music in addition to a full menu.
 More information.